- Fruits: figs

 - Education and Training: demonstration, on-farm/ranch research

 Figs (Ficus carica) are a subtropical shrub grown by gardeners in many parts of the country.
-Figs fruit on the current year’s wood of a mature shrub with some fruit produced on two year old wood.
+Figs fruit on the current year’s wood of a mature shrub with some fruit produced on two-year-old wood.
 Yearly dieback of growth will significantly delay or even eliminate the crop.
 Home production of figs outside of their temperate zone involves cultivar selection, placement in an appropriate microclimate and/or winter insulation.
 Commercial production requires reliable and affordable methods of providing the same protection.

 Some operations have begun to grow figs in high tunnels to produce a niche crop for their market.
-Production of figs with winter protection needs to quantified for return on investment under various overwintering conditions.
+Production of figs with winter protection needs to be quantified for return on investment under various overwintering conditions.
 A comparison of methods with a control group will be needed.
 Figs will be grown in high tunnels, under low tunnels and with no protection.
 Four varieties of hardy figs will be used.
 The crop will be irrigated.
-Data collected will include: harvest dates and quantities; annual growth (caliper and length); insect and disease problems; and, sales.
+Data collected will include: harvest dates and quantities; annual growth (caliper and length); insect and disease problems; and sales.
 Successful establishment of a fig planting for research could lead to new information regarding fig production such as pruning and pest problems in this region.